-- a) All types can be cast to themselves. - b) When casting boolean to sizedNumeric or unsizedNumeric, true shall be converted to 1'bl and false to 1'b0. - c) When casting a sizedNumeric, if the bit width of the target type does not match, this results in the upper bit zero-extension or truncation of the most significant bits. - d) When casting sizedNumeric or unsizedNumeric to boolean, zero (0) shall be converted to false, any other value shall be converted to true.
+- a) All types can be cast to themselves. - b) When casting boolean to bit or longint unsigned, true shall be converted to 1'b1 and false to 1'b0. - c) When casting a bit or longint unsigned, if the bit width of the target type does not match, this results in the upper bit zero-extension or truncation of the most significant bits. - d) When casting bit or longint unsigned to boolean, zero (0) shall be converted to false, any other value shall be converted to true.